opsone-ch/documentation/services/website.rst

 multiple websites, you do not have to look up the corresponding password all the time but just use the global one.

-\*\* Note: \*\* Please keep in mind that this password gets often transfered over unencrypted connections.
-As always, we recommend to use a particular password for only this purpose.
+.. note:: Please keep in mind that this password gets often transfered over unencrypted connections.
+As always, we recommend to use a particular password for only this purpose

 Disable exeptions
 ^^^^^^^^^^^^^^^^^